Gilgamech/OfferingOverview/README.md

 # OfferingOverview
 - Where will it live?
-- S3 flat flies.
+S3 flat flies.
 Pages
 - Index Grid page (Company or product index, depending on data.)
 - Details page (Company or product page, depending on data.)
 - Error page (Search Not Found, page not found, etc)
-- Search - type in an exact match and it takes you there.
-Else errors.

 ## Service types
 IaaS - lets you host your applications (servers)